AFAM 310 travels to Ghana

 AD: What was a highlight?

 LB: Small interactions with other people were highlights of the trip.
 A friend of mine and his wife came over and made fufu, which is a Sunday tradition, and the students got to try to make fufu and then eat it… Their little daughter was there too.
-Everybody really enjoyed watching their baby getting play with the keys… I’m trying to get (the students) to connect with people that I know, because at the end of the day, you can go study in another country, but if you’re completely surrounded by your own people from your own country, you never really engage with it.
+Everybody really enjoyed watching their baby playing with their keys… I’m trying to get (the students) to connect with people that I know, because at the end of the day, you can go study in another country, but if you’re completely surrounded by your own people from your own country, you never really engage with it.